Bindila-Bogdan/Bindila-Bogdan/README.md

 ### Hi there 👋

-<div style="text-align: justify"> I'm Bogdan, a data scientist with three years of experience in developing AI systems.
-Currently, I'm on an academic journey, pursuing a Master's in Data Science at the University of Twente, where I'm constantly expanding my knowledge and refining my skills in the realm of data-driven insights. </div>
+I'm Bogdan, a data scientist with three years of experience in developing AI systems.
+Currently, I'm on an academic journey, pursuing a Master's in Data Science at the University of Twente, where I'm constantly expanding my knowledge and refining my skills in the realm of data-driven insights.

 🎯 My main focus areas are:
 - Automated machine learning